DeepLabCut/DeepLabCut-WebApp/README.md

 # DeepLabCut-WebApp
-an alpha playground for a web-based labeling tool for DLC
+  A playground for a web-based labeling tool for DLC.
+Started at the do-a-thon as part of the Chan Zuckerberg Initiative's Essential Open Source Software for Science program's kickoff meeting in Berkley, CA.